jasmineseah-17/BT4222-Text-Analysis-For-Stock-Returns-Prediction/README.md

 ```
 pip install -r requirements.txt
 ```
-2. You will need to download the following lexicons which we used to perform NLP.
+2. Download the following lexicons which we used to perform NLP.
 Simply run the code chunk below in your python notebook/ script.
 ```
 import nltk
 nltk.download('stopwords')